 Also of interest is that Belleville has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Belleville are slightly better educated than the national average of 21.84% for all cities and towns, with 23.53% of adults in Belleville having a bachelor's degree or advanced degree.
+The education level of Belleville citizens is a little higher than the average for US cities and towns: 23.09% of adults in Belleville have at least a bachelor's degree.

-Belleville is a very ethnically-diverse city.
+Belleville is an extremely ethnically-diverse city.
 The people who call Belleville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belleville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Belleville include Irish, English, European, and Italian.

 The most common language spoken in Belleville is English.
 Other important languages spoken here include Spanish and German.